BTC - African Dance Class

 Every Saturday at 12 pm.
 PST (ongoing)

-In weekly classes, you will be introduced to a variety of Ghana's traditional dances.
+In weekly classes, you will be introduced to various traditional Ghana dances.
 Each month we will explore a new dance.
 You will be introduced to the structure and technique, the music's primary rhythms, and the accompanying body movements.
-While learning the key body movements you will master the relationship between traditional drumming and dancing, develop an independent ability to feel the dominant rhythms and polyrhythms, and respond instantly and confidently to musical instructions from the lead drum.
+While learning the critical body movements, you will master the relationship between traditional drumming and dancing, develop an independent ability to feel the dominant rhythms and polyrhythms, and respond instantly and confidently to musical instructions from the lead drum.
 At the end of each month, the instructor will host a cooking class on how to prepare a traditional Ghanaian dish that relates to the dance explored that month.
 Details for the cooking class will be provided in the workshop.

 Course Methodology and Learning Goals